abskmj/notes/content/posts/wd-mycloud/install-debian-wdmycloud.md

 ```

 # Install Debian
-- Find your WD drive on your computer, look at the partition sizes and find the one that has simar size as your WD MyCloud.
+- Find your WD drive on your computer, look at the partition sizes and find the one that has a similar size as your WD MyCloud.
 For me, it was `/dev/sdb` with a size of around 1.8 TB.

 ```bash
 fdisk -l